Approximate tensorization of the relative entropy for noncommuting conditional expectations: Introduction

+An inequality of the form of \eqref{eq:Cesi-quasi-factorization} is the main ingredient in modern proofs of \textit{modified logarithmic Sobolev inequalities} (MLSI) which govern the rapid thermalization of classical lattice spin systems evolving according to a Glauber dynamics and in the high temperature regime \cite{cesi2001quasi}, \cite{[D02]}.
+Furthermore, the aforementioned quantum versions of \eqref{eq:Cesi-quasi-factorization} for different \textit{conditional relative entropies} have been used in the past years to obtain some examples of positive MLSI for quantum spin systems \cite{[CLP18a], BardetCapelLuciaPerezGarciaRouze-HeatBath1DMLSI-2019, [CLP18]}.
+Our main motivation in the current paper is a continuation of those results by further generalizing \eqref{eq:Cesi-quasi-factorization} to a more abstract setting, with the aim of providing new interesting examples of positive MLSI.
+In fact, after the first version of this manuscript, the main results contained here have allowed some of the authors to solve a long-standing open problem regarding a system-size independent MLSI for certain evolutions that converge to Gibbs states of nearest-neighbour commuting Hamiltonians at high enough temperature in \cite{capel2020modified}.

-\paragraph{Main result:}In this paper, we take one step further and prove a \textit{weak approximate tensorization} for the relative entropy, which amounts to the existence of positive constants $c\geq 1$ and $d\ge 0$ such that (see \Cref{theo_AT_pinching} )\footnote{The definition of (strong) approximate tensorization recently arose in the paper \cite{nick2019scoopingpaper}, where it was coined as ``adjusted subadditivity of relative entropy''.
+\paragraph{Main results:}In this paper, building on the previous results of approximate tensorization of the form of \eqref{eq:Cesi-quasi-factorization}, we take one step further and introduce a \textit{weak approximate tensorization} for the relative entropy, denoted throughout the text by AT$(c,d)$, which amounts to the existence of positive constants $c\geq 1$ and $d\ge 0$ such that (see \Cref{theo_AT_pinching})\footnote{The definition of (strong) approximate tensorization recently arose in a first version of the paper \cite{nick2019scoopingpaper}, where it was coined as ``adjusted subadditivity of relative entropy''.
 As explained by the author himself, this definition was already present in an earlier draft of our present article, which we had shared with him (see also the recently published thesis \cite{thesisangela}).
 Furthermore, the techniques that we introduce here are different from his, and more in line with the classical literature on the subject.}

-As opposed to the classical setting, conditional expectations arising from dissipative evolutions on quantum lattice spin systems do not satisfy the commuting square condition in general, even at infinite temperature.
-This difference is exclusively due to the non-commutativity of the underlying algebras, which explains the introduction of the \textit{weak} constant $d$.
-Here, we estimate both constants $c$ and $d$ in terms of the interactions appearing in the Hamiltonian of the system.
-Unlike previous work on the subject, our inequality exactly reduces to that of \cite{cesi2001quasi} for commuting algebras.
+Whenever $d=0$, we refer to the previous bound as a \textit{strong approximate tensorization} for the relative entropy.
+Nevertheless, as opposed to the classical setting, conditional expectations arising from dissipative evolutions on quantum lattice spin systems generically do not satisfy the commuting square condition even at infinite temperature.
+This difference is exclusively due to the non-commutativity of the underlying algebras.
+The additive constant $d$ is meant to take into account this correction from the classical case.